elrikose/tutorials/k8s/cka/questions.md

 kubectl logs busybox -c busybox-container-3
 ```

-33. Create a Pod with main container busybox and which executes this "while true; do echo `Hi I am from Main container' >> /var/log/index.html; sleep 5; done" and with sidecar container with nginx image which exposes on port 80.
+33. Create a Pod with main container `busybox` and which executes this `while true; do echo "Hi I am from Main container'` >> /var/log/index.html; sleep 5; done" and with sidecar container with nginx image which exposes on port 80.
 Use emptyDir Volume and mount this volume on path /var/log for busybox and on path /usr/share/nginx/html for nginx container.
 Verify both containers are running.

 ```sh
 # create an initial yaml file with this